GSA-TTS/identity-dev-docs/_pages/support.md

         <br/><br/>
         The <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/form-action">CSP form-action</a> directive restricts which URLs can be used as the target of form submissions from a given context.
 Certain Chromium-based internet browsers (e.g. Google Chrome and Microsoft Edge) enforce the form-action directive through the entire redirect chain (if any).
 Other non-Chromium-based browsers only check the first redirect in the chain (e.g. Firefox).
 For Chromium-based browsers, upon form submission, any attempts to redirect to a url not explicitly listed as a form-action source will violate the CSP directive and cause a failure to load and a console error.
         <br/><br/>
-        This error occurs when Service Providers attempt to redirect users to a url that is not registered in the Redirect URLs field in the <a target="_blank" href="https://dashboard.int.identitysandbox.gov/">Login.gov Dashboard</a> configuration.
+        This error occurs when Service Providers attempt to redirect users to a url that is not registered in the Redirect URLs field in the <a target="_blank" href="https://dashboard.int.identitysandbox.gov/">Login.gov Portal</a> configuration.
 All urls that users could be redirected to, even as a passthrough, need to be included in the list of Redirect URLs.
       </p>
       <h5>Solution:</h5>
       <p>
         Use the Network tab of your web browser to identify which redirect (302) is hanging or failing.
-Add that uri to the list of Redirect URIs in your Login.gov Dashboard configuration.
+Add that uri to the list of Redirect URIs in your Login.gov Portal configuration.
       </p>
     </div>
   </dd>